|

 A tiny (952b), correct, general-purpose, and configurable

-resolver without file-system reliance
+"exports"and"imports"resolver without file-system reliance

 Why?